-Despite the fact that the average number of assets from our partners is around 300, in total it is possible to exchange more than 1000 assets on Swapzone – we collect all coins and pairs from all exchangers here.
+At the time of writing, it is possible to exchange more than 1600 assets on Swapzone – we collect all coins and pairs from all exchangers here.

 Basic crypto exchanges charge fees for trading, depositing, and withdrawing funds.
 These fees can vary depending on the type of cryptocurrency being traded and the currency used as a payment method.

-Usually, if an exchange doesn’t charge any transaction fees when buying or selling cryptocurrencies then it’s likely they’re doing something shady with their business model such as stealing user data/information through phishing attacks or running away with investor funds when things go south (like Mt Gox).
+Usually, if an exchange doesn’t charge any transaction fees when buying or selling cryptocurrencies then it’s likely they’re doing something shady with their business model such as stealing user data/information through phishing attacks or running away with investor funds when things go south.

 Fees and rates are determining factors when forming the list of offers for a specific exchange pair – as the users proceed to the exchange they see the rated list of different offers formed by estimation of rates and fees.
 As an exchange aggregator, we do not charge any additional fees, yet there are still ones the exchange provider requests.